 In future research, we plan to address the lack of distributed joins.
-This will enable the system to distribute the relations of small query classes on several backends and should lead to a significant reduction of the disk space usage.
+This will enable the system to distribute the relations of query classes with small workload on several backends and should lead to a significant reduction of the disk space usage.
+Recent research has shown that column stores have a significant improved performance in read-mostly environments [15, 6], therefore we are working on an refined algorithm that allocates column-wise.
 Another issue is the evaluation of the workload: for now we use the query processing time as a measurement, which is not appropriate in heterogeneous environments.
 To address this issue, we will develop benchmarking tools to estimate the relative speed of the database backends and use more fine-grained cost functions for the query classes.